brianbillingsley/brianbillingsley/README.md

-- 👋 Hi, I’m @brianbillingsley
+- 👋 Hi, I’m @brianbillingsley, the COO for Basis Theory. https://basistheory.com/
 - 👀 I’m interested in ... fintech, tokenization, encryption, and making data secure and usable.